Tuesday, June 20, 2017

 The next day Gyorgy gets up and makes one of the estates owned by Grof Gyorgy Czaky, a 639 hold place called BELATINC.
 BELAT means Wise and Intelligent.
 But his trip slows down as he gets close to 187 hold called BELSOSARD.
 BELSO means interior - SARD means mud.

-Then on to BENKOVEC, BEN means crippling and KOVEC means ROCK or STONY; let's say that this was a Killer Climb!
+Then on to BENKOVEC, BEN means crippling and KOVEC means rock or stony; let's say that this was a Killer Climb!
 One of the many estates belonging to Grof Mihaly Althann in Zala County.
 On he goes; serfs are running ahead to let their boss know he's coming.
-After passing through to talk to the priests at SZABOTICAI PLEBANA, the Parsonage where priests take sabbaticals, he goes to BERZENCE meaning Needles, a place of sharp rocky spires.
-Maybe because the land is so difficult it was cheap.
-Here we find a lot of Petric family and a Takacs on small plots of land managing to make things grow on that rocky land.
+After passing through to talk to the priests at SZABOTICAI PLEBANA, the Parsonage where priests take sabbaticals, he goes to BERZENCE meaning needles, a place of sharp rocky spires.
+(Maybe because the land is so difficult it was cheap.)
+Here we find a lot of Petric family and a Takacs on small plots of land, managing to make things grow in that rocky soil.

-In the weeks ahead Gyorgy will begin to talk to the MAGUS EMBERS (Big Men) with more ease.
+In the weeks ahead, Gyorgy will begin to talk to the MAGUS EMBERS (Big Men) with more ease.
 He'll stop at HEGYMAGUS, Big Mountain, which the Lengyel family considers to be their stead and has a nice house with 316 hold.
-He'll go to KISPALI - KIS means LITTLE, PALI means COVE with two small plots of land, and KIS-ES-NAGY SATAR; Little and Big Encampment.
+He'll go to KISPALI - Little Cove - kis means little, pali means cove, with two small plots of land, and KIS-ES-NAGY SATAR; Little and Big Encampment.

 But the whole time all he can think about is his own HAZ.
-Especially when he comes to KAPCA, a 273 hold place owned by HG Miklos Eszerhazy (again), which he names KAPCA because it means FOOT RAGS.
+Especially when he comes to KAPCA, a 273 hold place owned by HG Miklos Eszerhazy (again), which he names KAPCA because it means Foot Rags!
 The serfs are so poor here.
-He really misses his wife when he sees KAVAS, where four non-nobles live on a place that he calls SCRAP HEAP.
+He really misses his wife when he sees KAVAS, where four very poor people live on a land that he calls Scrap Heap!

 This post is part of a series.
-To print up all posts, click on the tag Pro tips: 1767 Hungaricana Urbarium
+To print up all posts, click on the tag Gen Tips: 1767 Hungaricana Urbarium

 Saturday, June 17, 2017

-HUNGARIAN URBARIUM 1767 : RELIGIOUS PRIESTS and NUNS in 1767 - FEW LANDOWNERS and OFF TO THE CONVENT Genealogy Tip # 8
+HUNGARIAN URBARIUM 1767 : RELIGIOUS PRIESTS and NUNS in 1767 - FEW LANDOWNERS and OFF TO THE CONVENT : GENEALOGY PRO TIP # 8

 CSALAD - family home or stead.
-(On census may imply it is owned rather than rented or is considered the family stead.)
+(On census csalad may imply a residence that is owned rather than rented or is considered the family stead.)

 SZELLER - cottar (implies rented building such as a tradesman's workshop or store.
-Note that I recently learned that Cottar indicates a house on a small plot of land only big enough for a family's own vegetable and herb garden.)
+Note that I recently learned that cottar indicates a house on a small plot of land only big enough for a family's own vegetable and herb garden.
+Consider profession of person who lives there as may tradespeople lived and worked in the same dwelling.)

 OHAZA - old country - home country